 The reason why is because much like a story, everything is elevated when there's more than one element delivering the same message.
 It's the whole reason why illustrations, stock images, even video content, exists.

-So, if you’re spending resources like time and money into Facebook advertising, you need to put in the effort.
+So, if you're spending resources like time and money on Facebook advertising, you need to put in the effort.
 Create amazing copy, and pair it with equally amazing images that excite and persuade.

 If it seems too complicated, or daunting, don't worry.
 Take a look at these easy steps to keep in mind as you design your ad campaign.